zevweiss/enthrall/README.md

 ### Notes/Limitations/Known Issues

- - Currently only supports X11 as a master (tested on Linux and FreeBSD) and OSX as a remote.
+ - Currently only supports OSX as a remote (X11 should work as a master or remote on Linux or FreeBSD).

  - OSX remotes with multiple screens don't currently work.